mkgithubproject/Backened/javaScript/this/this.md

 | Arrow returned inside `regular()` | Arrow Function   | `obj` (captured) | `10`        |
 | `obj.regular()` (Case 2)          | Arrow Function   | Not `obj`        | `undefined` |

+### lexical scope , checking , local scope/ function or global scope , so check these scope for lexical

 ---

 ## 🧠 Golden Rules for `this`